 Philadelphia, Denver, and San Francisco all make Washington Quarters.

-Well struck with frosty white luster and pleasing surfaces.
+Well struck with shimmering satiny white luster.

-Crisp white luster and a sharp strike.
+Cream-white luster and a sharp strike.

-Crisp white luster.
+Frosty white luster.